Heart Sisters Posts From The Past

 Top 10 posts from Heart Sisters for 2010

 ♥ ♥ ♥

-NOTE FROM CAROLYN: My book A Woman’s Guide to Living with Heart Disease (Johns Hopkins University Press, 2017) is based on my 800+ Heart Sisters blog articles.
+NOTE FROM CAROLYN: My book A Woman’s Guide to Living with Heart Disease (Johns Hopkins University Press) is based on my 900+ Heart Sisters blog articles.
 You can ask for this book at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon.
-If you order it directly from Johns Hopkins University Press (use their code HTWN), you can save 20% off the list price.
+If you order it directly from Johns Hopkins University Press, use their code HTWN to save 30% off the list price.